hustf/BitmapMaps.jl/README.md

 Version 0.1.11:

- - Added step 2, an overview file placed in the project directory.
+ - Add step 2, an overview file placed in the project directory.

 Version 0.1.10: